deng47/Google-drive-sync-tool/README.md

 # Google-drive-sync-tool
-Create a mirror backup of a local folder under Google Drive's root folder
+Upload a local folder to Google Drive

-Automatically check files on Google Drive

-Update:
-Now it is able to resume any interrupted task

 Prerequisite: